What is chikungunya fever? Should I be worried about traveling with my family?

-Chikungunya (chik-un-GUN-yuh) is a virus transmitted by mosquitoes that causes the sudden onset of fever and severe joint pain.
+Chikungunya (chik-un-GUN-yuh) is a viral illness transmitted by mosquitoes that causes the sudden onset of fever and severe joint pain.
 Other signs and symptoms may include fatigue, muscle pain, headache and rash.
-Signs and symptoms of chikungunya usually appear two to seven days after being bitten by an infected mosquito.
+Signs and symptoms of chikungunya usually appear within two to seven days after being bitten by an infected mosquito.

-No vaccine exists to prevent chikungunya virus, and there's no effective antiviral treatment.
-However, the disease runs a limited course and is very rarely fatal.
+No vaccine exists to prevent chikungunya fever, and there's no effective antiviral treatment.
+However, the disease runs a limited course and rarely causes serious complications.
 Treatment is aimed at relieving symptoms with rest, fluids and medications — such as acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin IB, others) — to relieve joint pain and fever.

 Where is it found?

-As of April 2015, nearly 1.4 million suspected cases of chikungunya have been reported in the Caribbean islands, in Latin American countries, and in the United States.
+Since then, more than 1.7 million suspected cases of chikungunya have been reported in the Caribbean islands, in Latin American countries and in the United States.
 Canada and Mexico also have reported cases of infection.

 How concerned should I be?

-Most people recover fully, with symptoms resolving in seven to 10 days.
-For some people, joint pain may continue for weeks or, rarely, months.
-Death from chikungunya is very rare, but the virus sometimes causes severe complications, mostly in older adults.
+Most people recover fully, with symptoms resolving in three to 10 days.
+For some people, joint pain may continue for months, or even years.
+Death from complications of chikungunya is very rare, but the virus sometimes causes severe problems, mostly in older adults with other chronic illnesses.
 People who have been infected once are likely to be protected from future infections.

-If you are an older adult or have a condition such as high blood pressure, diabetes or heart disease, you're at increased risk of severe disease.
+If you are an older adult or have a condition such as diabetes or heart disease, you're at increased risk of severe disease.
 Consider avoiding travel to areas with ongoing chikungunya outbreaks.

 When should I see a doctor?